pherklotz/kubecfg/README.md

 - Rename the file to kubecfg
 - Add the directory to your PATH variable

+# Disclaimer
+Kubecfg is open source and you use it at your own risk.
+We are not responsible for any data loses.
+Be careful and backup your data regularly.

 # License
 The project is under the Apache 2.0 License